mirage/mirage-www/data/blog/announcing-bitcoin-pinata.md

 TLS in pure OCaml, alongside a [series of blog posts][om-tls] that described the libraries and the thinking behind them.
-It took two hackers six months — starting on [the beach][mirleft-map] —  to get the stack to that point and their [demo server][tls-demo] is still going strong.
+It took two hackers six months — starting on [the beach][mirleft-map] —  to get the stack to that point and their demo server (not online anymore) is still going strong.
 Since then, the team has continued working and recently [presented][31c3] at the 31st Chaos Communication Congress.